What I Did

 The company has since been acquired BASi.

-Starting with an ECG, the software encodes the each of the waveform segments and then attempts to pattern match them against all known patterns.
+Starting with an ECG, the software encodes each waveform segments and then attempts to pattern match them against all known patterns.
 It then weights how close the pattern matches the known patterns to give a statistical confidence with it’s analysis.
+Initially, each pattern was hard-code in the FORTRAN source.

 The ECG the heart’s electrical activity.